MicrosoftDocs/Contribute/Contribute/dotnet/dotnet-contribute.md

 When you find an issue to work on, add a comment to ask if it's open.

-Depending on your interests and level of commitment, you can choose from issues in the following categories:

-- **Maintenance**.
-This category includes fairly simple contributions, such as fixing broken or incorrect links, adding missing code examples, or addressing limited content issues.
-In some cases, these issues may concern large numbers of files.
-In that case, you should let us know what you'd like to work on before you begin.
-Add a comment on the issue to tell us that you are working on it.

-- **Content updates**.
-Given the enormity of the doc set, content easily becomes outdated and requires revision.
-In addition, for a variety of reason, some content has been duplicated or even triplicated.
-Updating content involves making sure that individual topics are current or revising content in a feature area to eliminate duplication and ensure that all unique content is preserved in the smaller documentation set.

-- **New content authoring**.
-If you're interested in authoring your own topic, these issues list topics that we know we'd like to add to our doc set.
-Let us know before you begin working on a topic, though.
-If you're interested in writing a topic that isn't listed here, open an issue.

 Once you've picked a task to work on, follow the [get started](../get-started-setup-github.md) guide to create a GitHub account and set up your environment.

 **Step 2:** Fork the `/dotnet/docs`, `dotnet/samples`, `dotnet/dotnet-api-docs`, `dotnet/roslyn-api-docs`, or `dotnet/ml-api-docs` repos as needed and create a branch for your changes.